openvinotoolkit/model_server/src/mediapipe_calculators/calculators.md

 ### OVMS INFERENCE CALCULATOR

 This [calculator](https://github.com/openvinotoolkit/model_server/blob/develop/src/mediapipe_calculators/modelapiovmssessioncalculator.cc) is using OVMS Adapter received as `input_side_packet` to execute inference with OVMS.
 It has optional options fields `tag_to_input_tensor_names` and `tag_to_output_tensor_names` that can serve as Mediapipe packet names mapping to servable (Model/DAG) inputs and/or outputs.
+It accepts `ov::Tensor` as input and output packet types.